howardsolutions/proshop/README.md

 2. `@prisma/adapter-neon` : This is an adapter specifically for Prisma to ensure Prisma can operate smoothly with Neon in serverless environments.

 3. `ws` : Websocket library used by Neon adapter to establish and manage connections to the Neon serverless database.

+4. `bycrypt-ts-edge`: working absolutely the same with bcrypt, but support typescript and running on serverless environment.